Places to Give Birth: Burr Ridge Birth Center - PERMANENTLY CLOSED

 Burr Ridge Birth Center (BRBC) is located in the Southwest suburbs of Chicago right off of Route 55.
 It is a freestanding building with an ample parking lot, a full kitchen, a clinic, a classroom, and 3 beautiful birthing suites.
 The staff is warm and welcoming and will immediately invite you to help yourself to coffee, tea, or infused water.

-BRBC is the sibling birth center to Birth Center of Chicago.
-They are both run by the same parent company, Birth Partners Inc. I think that it is helpful to know about the BRBC-BCC link because then you know that the policies and philosophy are going to be very similar.
+Burr Ridge Birth Center is the sibling birth center to Birth Center of Chicago.
+They are both run by the same parent company, Birth Partners Inc (BPI).
+I think that it is helpful to know about the BRBC-BCC link because then you know that the policies and philosophy are going to be very similar.

 Midwives at BRBC

-You will receive all your prenatal care from the BRBC midwifery team.
+You will receive all your prenatal care from the Burr Ridge Birth Center midwifery team.
 Mary Heater has worked in a variety of settings and brings lots of wisdom into the room.
 Kathleen used to work at BCC before she moved out to the suburbs, so you can really see how the teams work together!

-Grace is a friend and fam (member of the LGBTQ+ community).
+Grace is fam (member of the LGBTQ+ community).
 She is excellent at counseling clients and a real gem in the birth space.
-That said, I did have an lesbian family give birth at BRBC in 2025 and they felt that they did not receive queer-friendly care.
+That said, I did have an lesbian family give birth at Burr Ridge Birth Center in 2025 and they felt that they did not receive queer-friendly care.
 Mostly, they felt that the staff just didn't have experience working with queer families, and when they asked they found out they were only the second queer family in a year.
 That is only one experience so take it lightly.
 As a queer person myself, I do think that the location of this birth center probably influences the folks who go there and the birth center has adapted over time to attract the local clientele.

 Key Statistics and Information

-You can read the full report on the BRBC blog here.
+You can read the full report for 2024 on the Burr Ridge Birth Center blog here.
 Note: they have not released updated data for 2025.

 Midwifery-led care for all patients